mainwp/mainwp-broken-links-checker-extension/readme.txt

 = 0.0.3 =
 * Fixed: Issue with clearing data for deleted sites
+* Added: Extensions documentation URI in the plugin info

 = 0.0.2 =
 * Added: Support for the API Manager